kirill-menke/resnet-defective-solar-cells/README.md

 Within this project I implemented a Residual Neural Network in PyTorch and used it for classifying defects of solar cells.
 Solar cells can exhbit various types of degradation caused by inappropriate transportation, installation, or bad weather conditions such as wind or hail.
 The model implemented here, focuses on the classification of two different types of defects described in more detail below.
-A ResNet-34 from PyTorch pre-trained on the ImageNet database is used for this task.
+A ResNet-34 from PyTorch pre-trained on the ILSVRC2012 ImageNet database is used for this task.
+All layers were fine-tuned to adapt to the classification of solar-cell defects.

 ## Dataset
 The training and prediction is performed on electrolumiscence images of functional and defective solar cells.